 It could be helpful to take a probiotic and possibly even a digestive enzyme.

 Some find it difficult to concentrate and feel more fatigued than normal whereas some are more focussed and energised than normal.
 It varies from person to person.
 We recommend doing the LFD when you have a slower week at work for your first round.

-Yes, we have made available a small selection of the soups and some meal options that may be good to support refeed.
-These can be delivered at the same time as your next LFD Meal Pack order
+Yes, you can order a small selection of the soups and some meal options that may be good to support refeed via the Sip Kitchen website www.sipkitchen.co.nz/shop.

 Yes, no problem, however please note the only delivery time frames are the LFD delivery wave dates that happen every two weeks.
 For Sip Kitchen's full meal options and their more frequent delivery service pop onto their website www.sipkitchen.co.nz.